-The third party is responsible for the hardware, software and recovery solution.
+The third party is responsible for the hardware, software and recovery offsite backup solution.

-Perhaps the most important benefit, however, is the fact that your backups are stored in a remote location.
+Perhaps the most important benefit, however, is the fact that your backups are stored in remote locations.

 This means that should a data disaster strike your office, your backups will not be affected – all of your data will be recoverable almost instantly if required with no lasting business impact.